-However, keep in mind that the rollout of 5G networks is still very much in the initial stages, and that 5G is currently only available in limited areas.
-In NZ that’s pretty much small pockets of coverage in Auckland.
+However, keep in mind that the rollout of 5G networks has been ongoing for awhile now, but is still very much in the initial stages, and that 5G is currently only available in limited areas.
+If you’re not in central Auckland, your options are pretty limited.
 For more info on 5G coverage from mobile providers, click here.

 Wi-fi 6 (also referred to as 802.11ax) is the latest wi-fi standard.
 It offers a range of upgrades over previous standards, delivering faster network speed and greater network capacity, and many new smartphones sport this capability.